anderlaw/code-dev-simply/README.md

 # code-dev-simply
-A Toll helps you make web App more quick and effective
+A project & Tool helps you make web App more quick and effective